blackflux/lambda-monitor/README.md

 ## Requirements

+- Install [Serverless Framework](https://serverless.com/) with `npm install -g serverless`.
-- Functions need to be tagged correctly with `STAGE` tag (e.g. dev, qa, prod).
+- All functions need to be tagged correctly with `STAGE` tag to be monitored (e.g. dev, qa, prod).
 The Serverless Framework does this automatically.

 ## Getting Started